apache/kafka/README.md

     ./gradlew reportCoverage

 ### Generating an API compatibility report between trunk and your local branch ###
-*Note that the branches need to be local*
+*Note that the branches need to be local.*

     ./gradlew checkApiCompatibility

+By default it just lists the incompatible changes.
+If you want a more complete report, you can set the `onlyIncompatible` flag to false:

+    ./gradlew checkApiCompatibility -PonlyIncompatible=false

 ### Generating an API compatibility report between branches or commits  ###
 *Note that the branches need to be local*

-     ./gradlew checkApiCompatibility -PoldRef=0.9.0 -PnewRef=trunk
+     ./gradlew checkApiCompatibility -PbaseBranch=1.1.0 -PnewBranch=1.1.1

 Generate coverage for a single module, i.e.: